 My plan in the next couple of years is to downsize, I’m hoping it’s my husbands plan too.
 So, I’ve been slowly purging and getting rid of my collections.

-Today I wanted to share you how simple it is to add simple home decor ideas using less is more philosophy.
+Today I wanted to share you how simple it is to add simple home decor ideas while sharing how to decorate with less, using less is more philosophy.
 First, let me explain why all of these changes happened, how I changed my home decor, and how you can too!

 As I prepared for our sale I was not only getting rid of pieces that were purchased for the sale, but most of my own collection was put out in our garage.
 Including most of the wall decor.
 This left lots of holes to fill and paint to touch up.
 My home decor was looking pretty sad after I pulled out much of my personal collection and sold it.
 But it also felt amazing to have less stuff in my house!